Xiaofei-it/pinoc/docs/pinoc_usage.md

 which can be called from the functions of each of the libraries in the specified configuration.

-Pinoc will add the dependency to each of the libraries, whose instructions are located in the Json string which will be downloaded from a server in the future, when this library is built.
+Pinoc will add the dependency to each of the libraries, whose instructions are located in the Json string which will be downloaded from a server in the future, when such library is built.

 Therefore, you can put all of the fundamental functions into the Zlang dependency.